Sharks and Sawfish

 All harvest of Largetooth Sawfish, Smalltooth Sawfish, Spiny Dogfish, Manta Ray and Spotted Eagle Ray is also prohibited.

 Anglers may catch and release prohibited shark species in state waters.
-Anglers may also catch and take some species of shark in federal waters and land them in Florida but boats traveling through state waters carrying shark must not stop in state waters until the fish are landed.
+Anglers may also catch and take some species of shark in federal waters and land them in Florida but boats traveling through state waters carrying these species ofshark must not stop in state waters until the fish are landed.

 - Use tackle heavy enough to land a fish quickly to reduce exhaustion, which could result in its death or weaken it making it more vulnerable to predators.
 (Prohibited species that die while on the line after being caught in state waters should be returned to the water.)

 - Release the fish while it is in the water when possible.